Sky Mobile offers flexible plans with rollover of unused data and unlimited streaming through Sky TV apps without using data.

 2G, 3G & 4G Coverage from O2

-4G Calling (VoLTE) is not yet available on Sky Mobile.
+Wi-Fi Calling is available to customers on Sky Mobile with selected handsets from Apple, Samsung and Sony.
+4G Calling (VoLTE) is not yet available to customers on Sky Mobile.

-Tethering or personal hotspot refers to the process of your sharing your smartphone’s internet connection with other devices (e.g. sharing your mobile data connection with a laptop or tablet).
-It can be a useful feature for getting connected whilst you’re on-the-go (for instance, doing work on your laptop where free wi-fi isn’t available).
+Tethering or personal hotspot refers to the process of your sharing your smartphone’s internet connection with other devices (e.g. with a laptop or tablet).
+It’s a useful feature for getting a mobile broadband connection whilst you’re on-the-go (for instance, for doing some work on your laptop where free wi-fi isn’t available).

 On Sky Mobile, it’s possible to tether without any restrictions.
-Any data used through tethering or the portable hotspot feature will simply be deducted as normal from your monthly download allowance.
+Any data that’s used through the tethering or the portable hotspot feature will simply be deducted as normal from your monthly download allowance.

-Sky provides an international roaming service for customers travelling abroad to another country.
+Sky provides international roaming for customers who are travelling abroad to other countries.

-For customers travelling inside of the EU & EEA (the European Union & European Economic Area), Sky’s Roaming Passport feature will allow you to use your smartphone in 30 destinations at no extra charge.
+For customers who are travelling inside the EU & EEA (the European Union & European Economic Area), Sky’s Roaming Passport feature allows you to use your normal UK allowances in 30 destinations at no extra charge.

-In 10 other worldwide destinations (Australia, Canada, Hong Kong, New Zealand, Qatar, South Africa, Switzerland, Thailand, Turkey and the USA), you can use your UK data plan on the local networks for £5/day.
+In 12 other worldwide destinations (Australia, Canada, Christmas Island, Cocos Islands, Hong Kong, New Zealand, Qatar, South Africa, Switzerland, Thailand, Turkey and the USA), you can use your normal UK allowances for an extra £6/day.
 This is available as part of Sky’s Roaming Passport Plus.
-The plan only covers the use of data abroad, with you still needing to pay the normal roaming charges for calling and texting.
-See the Sky Mobile tariff guide for a full in-depth list of charges.

 Keeping Your Phone Number

-If you’re switching to Sky Mobile from another mobile network, it’s a straightforward process to keep your existing number.
+If you’re switching from another mobile network to Sky Mobile, it’s a straightforward process to keep your existing number.

-To begin the process of transferring of your phone number, you should contact your current mobile network to ask for a PAC Code.
-This is a nine-digit code that authorises the transfer of your phone number to Sky Mobile.
+To start with, ask your current mobile network to issue you with a PAC Code.
+You can normally get your PAC Code online or by texting PAC to 65075.
+Your PAC Code is a nine-digit code that authorises the transfer of your phone number to Sky Mobile.